Android 7.0 Nougat update arrives: when will you get it?

 LG has been pretty good with its update speed for Marshmallow, with less than two months separating the release of Android 6.0 and the first LG handset to receive it (the Sprint LG G4 on December 21, 2015).
 In fact, LG was the first OEM to get a carrier-based Marshmallow update out after Google.
 The LG V10 eventually got the update internationally in early March 2016, after the LG G3 and LG G Stylo already had Marshmallow in the U.S..

-If this is anything to go by, the first LG Android 7.0 update could well be to the LG G5 in December 2016 with the successor to the LG V10 and the V10 itself likely being next on the list, alongside the LG G4.
+If this is anything to go by, the first LG Android 7.0 update could well be to the LG G5 in December 2016.
+It’s also worth noting that the upcoming LG V20 will be the first phone to feature Nougat out of the box, even ahead of the next-gen Nexus family!

-Best case scenario: Less than two months after Android 7.0 release (mid-December 2016)
+Best case scenario: Less than two months after Android 7.0 release (November 2016)

 Sony Android 7.0 update